pmacosta/putil/README.md

 # Putil Library #

-A collection of utility modules to supplement the Python standard library
+Provides a collection of utility modules to supplement the Python standard library:

-* util_check: decorators to help API argument checking
+* check: decorators to help API argument checking/validation
-* util_csv: read/write of comma-separated files
+* eng: enginering-related helper functions
-* util_dict: case insensitive keys dictionary
+* pdict: case insensitive keys dictionary support
+* exh: exception handling and auto-documentation
-* util_logging: convenience wrapper around the standard logging module
+* log: convenience wrapper around the standard logging module
-* util_misc: miscellaneous helper functions
+* misc: miscellaneous helper functions

+* pcsv: read/write and lightweight filtering of comma-separated files
-* util_plot: easy generation of presentation-quality graps using Matplotlib
+* plot: easy generation of presentation-quality graps using Matplotlib
+* tree: lightweight trie creation and processing

 ### License ###

 The MIT License (MIT)

-Copyright (c) 2014 Pablo Acosta-Serafini
+Copyright (c) 2013-2014 Pablo Acosta-Serafini

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal